 We present a novel method to compute the cohesion of a group of people in a crowd using visual features.
 We use our cohesion metric to design a novel robot navigation algorithm that results in socially-compliant trajectories.
-We highlight the benefits over previous algorithms in terms of the following metrics: reduced freezing, deviation angles, and path lengths.
+We highlight the benefits over previous algorithms in terms of following metrics: reduced freezing, deviation angles, and path lengths.
 We test our cohesion metric in annotated datasets and observe a high precision and recall.
 Our method has some limitations.
-We model cohesion as a linear combination of the features.
-In addition, there are other characteristics used to estimate cohesion, including age, gender, environmental context, cultural factors, etc. that we do not consider.
+We model cohesion through a linear relationship between the features, which may not work in all scenarios.
+In addition, there are other characteristics used to estimate cohesion, including age, gender, environmental context, cultural factors, etc. that we do not take into account.
 Our approach also depends on the accuracy of how these features are detected, which may be affected due to lighting conditions and occlusions.
-Our navigation assumes that under normal levels of density of the scene, groups surrounding the robot are not influenced by its presence.
-This needs to be studied from a human-robot interaction perspective.
-It also assumes that different groups exhibit varying levels of cohesion, which may not hold all the time.
-As part of future work, we hope to address these limitations and evaluate our approach in more crowded realworld scenes.
+Our navigation assumes that different groups in a group exhibit varying cohesion, which may not hold all the time.
+As part of future work, we hope to address these limitations and evaluate our approach in crowded real-world scenes.